If you lived with diabetes for a while, you’ve probably noticed that sometimes you may struggle with insulin resistance.

 - Soda and fruit juices

-There are strategies you can employ to help alleviate the condition, including increasing exercise, losing weight, adjusting your medications (although always check with your doctor first), increasing your sleep, improving your stress management, and most of all, changing your diet.
+However, there are strategies you can employ to help alleviate the condition, including increasing exercise, losing weight, adjusting your medications (although always check with your doctor first), increasing your sleep, improving your stress management, and most of all, changing your diet.

 Be sure to include plenty of fruits, vegetables, and lean protein in your diet, along with plenty of water, while avoiding foods high in saturated fats, foods that have added sugars, as well as highly processed foods.